higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 # IDL Generation

-Before entering implementation details, we mentioned that the [mu-rpc] ecosystem brings the ability to generate `.proto` files from the Scala definition, in order to maintain compatibility with other languages and systems outside of Scala.
+Before entering implementation details, we mentioned that the [mu] ecosystem brings the ability to generate `.proto` files from the Scala definition, in order to maintain compatibility with other languages and systems outside of Scala.

-This relies on `idlGen`, an sbt plugin to generate Protobuf and Avro IDL files from the [mu-rpc] service definitions.
+This relies on `idlGen`, an sbt plugin to generate Protobuf and Avro IDL files from the [mu] service definitions.

 ## Plugin Installation